 - Messy Management: Trying to watch three different chat windows on one screen is difficult.

 Upstream fixes the hardware problem.
-We move the work from your computer to our cloud servers.
-This works for real-time streamers and for 24/7 channels.
+The heavy lifting is done by cloud servers.
+This both works for real-time OBS streamers and for automated 24/7 channels.

 This means your PC only works as hard as it would for a single stream.
 Upstream handles the rest.
 If your home internet blips, our servers keep the connection alive so your stream doesn’t crash.